RobMeades/moths/README.md

 This repo contains the scripts I use to help populate a MySQL database with the results of my moth trapping.

 # Database Schema
-The database schema [schema](schema.sql) is quite simple, essentially as below:
+The database [schema](schema.sql) is quite simple, essentially as below:

 ```
 - moths